MayorFalomo/Portfolio/README.md

 # My Portfolio

-The inspiration behind my portfolio theme was based off a project i built, Orpheus.
+Hello!, This is my portfolio website. built using React and SASS.
+It was designed and built by yours truly, ME! of course.

+And I truly hoped you like it.

-Most of my projects are usually self inspired or front-end challenges.
+Most of my projects are usually self inspired, so basically, in Arana Grande's voice: I think it, I like it, I want it, I build It. 👍

 ## Demo